javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 An object can be created with figure brackets `{…}` with an optional list of *properties*.
 A property is a "key: value" pair, where `key` is a string (also called a "property name"), and `value` can be anything.

 We can imagine an object as a cabinet with signed files.
-Every piece of data is stored in it's file by the key.
-It's easy to find a file by it's name or add/remove a file.
+Every piece of data is stored in its file by the key.
+It's easy to find a file by its name or add/remove a file.

 ![](object.png)